Hindsight Literary Agency represents the following authors:

 Matt Davies has been a full-time writer for 10 years.
 He has ghostwritten seven nonfiction titles, written feature articles for a number of Australian magazines, published more than 100 articles online for the health sector, and written scripts for television commercials and documentaries.
 Matt sat on the board of Australia’s Emerging Writers’ Festival for five years, including two years as chair.

-Matt’s debut YA novel, This Thing of Darkness, was highly commended in the Victorian Premier’s Literary Awards for an Unpublished Manuscript, and will be published by Scholastic in 2017.
+Matt’s debut YA novel, This Thing of Darkness, was highly commended in the Victorian Premier’s Literary Awards for an Unpublished Manuscript, and will be published by Scholastic in early 2018.

 Critically-acclaimed author Ilsa Evans has published 13 novels across a range of genres, from light fiction and short stories to memoir and murder mystery.
 Her most recent novel is Dastardly Deeds (2016) and is the fourth installment in the Nell Forrest Mystery series (Momentum Books/Pan Macmillan).
 Two of her previous titles have been shortlisted for the prestigious Davitt (Sisters in Crime) Awards.